FAQ's

 Showing courtesy and respect to other participants and local communities will not only enhance your experience - it will uplift everyone around you.

 And always, always remember: this is not a race.
 If your focus is on timing, performance, records, or winning, FFP is not the place for you.
-This event is about connection, not competition.
+This event is about community and connection, not competition.

 Rules and Infractions